Skip to main content

 Banana Fritters

 Ripe bananas mashed with flour and sugar, then deep-fried.
-Simple, sweet snack sold by street vendors and enjoyed throughout the day.
+A cheap, sweet snack that street vendors sell from morning on.

 vegetarianContains: Wheat